-An in-cab driver protection device is now fitted to every tram, meaning that any sign of driver distraction or fatigue results in the driver being alerted immediately.
+An in-cab driver protection device has been fitted to every tram since October 2017, meaning that any sign of driver distraction or fatigue results in the driver being alerted immediately.
 This is the first time such a device has been used in the rail industry in the UK and has been commended by the ORR.
 This system has been shared and demonstrated to the UK Tram industry for possible implementation on other tram networks.

 We have enhanced the customer complaints process so that all reports are now managed by one dedicated TfL team and any that relate to safety are prioritised for immediate investigation.
 Improvements have also been made to our website to make it easier to report a safety related incident.
 The TfL Sarah Hope line remains available to all those affected and continues to provide help with counselling and other support to anyone who needs it.

 We also continue to work with the wider tram industry to ensure that lessons are learned from this incident and that we introduce any further measures that could improve the safety of trams across the UK.

 Since the incident, we have been working continually to introduce additional safety measures to the tram network, including the following:

 - Additional speed restrictions are in force and associated signage has been installed near Sandilands and at 3 other locations on the tram network

 - A permanent speed reduction has been implemented across the London tram network, meaning the maximum speed trams can travel is now 70kph (previously 80kph)

 - The installation of enhanced chevron signs at the 4 sites with significant bends to provide an additional visual cue for drivers.
 The number of speed signs has been increased and additional lineside digital signage is providing added speed warnings to drivers